Financial Assistance and Payment Plans

 Federal student loan programs drive up the cost of tuition and burden graduates with debt.
 There are varying statistics, but the general consensus is that student loan debt is approaching $1 trillion.
 The Federal Reserve Bank of New York reports that the average student loan debt is $24,301*.

 Brighton College has chosen not to use these federal student loans, keeping our commitment to provide affordable college tuition.
-We offer interest-free payment plans allowing students to pay as they go without accumulating debt.
-When you finish your degree or diploma, you won’t be facing monthly loan payments for years to come, carrying interest rates between 4.66% and 5%.
+We offer many payment plans allowing students to pay as they go without accumulating debt.
+When you finish your degree or diploma, you won’t be facing monthly loan payments for years to come.